PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

    :start-after: [example]
    :end-before: [example]

+As this is a single inheritance, we don't have to add something special.
+CppBind generates two classes, one inherited from the other.

 .. note::
     We have used the same value for the **shared_ref** attribute for both classes.
     It is mandatory.
 This attribute should be the same in the type hierarchy.